Yelp/threat_intel/README.md

 ```

 To check whether the hashes are on the ShadowServer list of known hashes,
-call `get_bin_test` method and pass enumarable with the hashes you want to test:
+call `get_bin_test` method and pass enumerable with the hashes you want to test:

 ```python
 file_hashes = [